Medical expert of the article

 Synovectomy is not performed:

-- in the acute stage of joint inflammation of an infectious etiology;
+- in the acute stage of joint inflammation of infectious etiology;

-- in the presence of progressive rheumatoid arthritis with radiologically determined high degree of destruction of the joint (subchondral bone and / or articular cartilage);
+- in the presence of progressive rheumatoid arthritis with radiologically determined high degree of joint destruction (subchondral bone and/or articular cartilage);

 - in cases of severe joint instability;

-Also on the list of contraindications is severe coronary heart disease, pregnancy and the period of breastfeeding.
+Also on the list of contraindications are severe ischemic heart disease, pregnancy and breastfeeding.

 Consequences after the procedure

-Since with standard synovectomy, the synovial membrane of the joint regenerates over time (due to the formation of connective tissue during maturation of fibroblasts), the most common consequence after the procedure is the recurrence of synovitis or chondromatosis and even their progression. - with the need for reoperation.
-[8]
+Since standard synovectomy results in regeneration of the synovial membrane of the joint over time (due to the formation of connective tissue during the maturation of fibroblasts), the most common consequence after the procedure is a relapse of synovitis or chondromatosis and even their progression – with the need for a repeat operation. [ 8 ]

-According to some reports, almost 15-20% of patients who underwent arthroscopic synovectomy of the hip joint have recurrences of synovial chondromatosis during the first two to three years after the procedure.
+According to some data, almost 15-20% of patients who underwent arthroscopic synovectomy of the hip joint experience relapses of synovial chondromatosis within the first two to three years after the procedure.

 Complications after the procedure

-The main complications after synovectomy are associated with a negative reaction to anesthesia, infection and the development of an inflammatory process, damage to blood vessels and bleeding, damage to nerves, as well as the surfaces of the articulating bones.
-[9]
+The main complications after synovectomy are associated with a negative reaction to anesthesia, infection and the development of an inflammatory process, damage to blood vessels and bleeding, damage to nerves, and damage to the surfaces of articulating bones. [ 9 ]

-Clinical experience shows that there is a high risk of nerve damage during elbow synovectomy; with open synovectomy of the shoulder joint, the coordination of the muscles of the shoulder and shoulder girdle may be impaired; in some patients after synovectomy of the ankle joint due to scars and contracture, the mobility of the limb in the ankle is significantly reduced.
+As clinical experience shows, there is a high risk of nerve damage during synovectomy of the elbow joint; during open synovectomy of the shoulder joint, coordination of the muscles of the shoulder and shoulder girdle may be impaired; in some patients after synovectomy of the ankle joint, due to scars and contracture, mobility of the limb at the ankle is significantly reduced.

-At the same time, open synovectomy often arthroscopic leads to postoperative rigidity of the joint and a decrease in the range of its motion.
+Moreover, open synovectomy more often than arthroscopic one leads to postoperative joint rigidity and a decrease in its range of motion.

 Care after the procedure

-Postoperative care and subsequent rehabilitation are carried out according to the instructions and recommendations of the operating surgeon.
-In particular, with regard to the limitations of joint movement (turns, straightening-flexion, etc.) and the optimal position of the limb: the elbow joint is kept bent (using an orthosis), after knee surgery, its immobilization is provided by a removable plaster cast, and the leg should be kept slightly bent (for which a roller or small pillow is placed under the knee).
-[10]
+Postoperative care and subsequent rehabilitation are carried out according to the instructions and recommendations of the surgeon who performed the operation.
+In particular, regarding restrictions on joint movement (rotations, extension-flexion, etc.) and the optimal position of the limb: the elbow joint is kept in a bent position (using an orthosis), after surgery on the knee joint, its immobilization is ensured by a removable plaster cast, and the leg should be kept slightly bent (for which a bolster or small pillow is placed under the knee). [ 10 ]

-With swelling of the joint, cold is applied; pain relievers are prescribed for pain, heparin is used to prevent blood clots, and nonsteroidal anti-inflammatory drugs (NSAIDs) are used to prevent ossification.
+In case of joint swelling, cold is applied; in case of pain, painkillers are prescribed, heparin is used to prevent blood clots, and non-steroidal anti-inflammatory drugs (NSAIDs) are used to prevent ossification.

-Postoperative rehabilitation consists in performing a set of exercises, determined in each specific case by a specialist (rehabilitologist or physiotherapist), taking into account the balance of active and passive movement - to develop joint mobility and restore its functions.
-And physiotherapy can begin two days after the operation and should continue for at least two, or even three months.
-[11]
+Postoperative rehabilitation consists of performing a set of exercises determined in each specific case by a specialist (rehabilitation specialist or physiotherapist) taking into account the balance of active and passive movement - to develop joint mobility and restore its functions.
+And physiotherapy can begin two days after surgery and should continue for at least two or even three months. [ 11 ]

 Although the total rehabilitation time depends on the patient's condition and the degree of joint damage.
-So, the pain after synovectomy disappears, on average, after three to three and a half weeks; swelling subsides and joint mobility improves noticeably in a month and a half.
+Thus, pain after synovectomy goes away, on average, in three to three and a half weeks; swelling subsides and joint mobility improves noticeably in a month or a month and a half.